imageio/imageio/docs/index.rst

   * Easy to extend using plugins, also for file formats with complex data structures.
   * Pure Python, runs on Python 2.x and 3.x (without 2to3).
   * Lots of supported :doc:`formats <formats>`.
+  * Can also read from zipfiles, http/ftp, raw bytes.

 Installation
 ============